Wan Waithayakon: Career

 Prince Wan began his career as a foreign service officer in 1917.
 He was appointed advisor to his cousin, King Vajiravudh, in 1922.
-In 1924, he was promoted to the rank of under-secretary for foreign affairs, and was responsible for negotiating several important amendments to political and commercial treaties with Western powers.
+In 1924, he was promoted to the rank of under-secretary for foreign affairs and was responsible for negotiating several important amendments to political and commercial treaties with Western powers.

-He was sent to Europe again in 1926 as minister accredited to the United Kingdom, the Netherlands, and Belgium.
+He was sent to Europe again in 1926 as the minister accredited to the United Kingdom, the Netherlands, and Belgium.
 During that period, he also served as head of the Thai delegation to the League of Nations, where he was active in a number of important commissions as member, vice-president, and president.
 Prince Wan returned to Thailand in 1930, to accept a professorial chair at the Faculty of Arts, Chulalongkorn University.

-For the next 30 years, Prince Wan continued to serve his country in a number of important diplomatic missions, some of the notable milestones being negotiations with Japan in 1943 during World War II, representing Thailand at the Greater East Asia Conference, participation in the SEATO Council and the Bandung Conference, where he was elected rapporteur, and negotiations leading to Thailand's admission to the United Nations.
+For the next 30 years, Prince Wan continued to serve his country in a number of important diplomatic missions, some of the notable milestones being negotiations with Japan in 1943 during World War II; represented Thailand at the Greater East Asia Conference; participated in the SEATO Council and the Bandung Conference, where he was elected rapporteur; and negotiations leading to Thailand's admission to the United Nations.

 In 1947, Prince Wan was appointed ambassador to the United States and served concurrently as ambassador to the United Nations.
 In 1956, he was the president of the Eleventh Session of the United Nations' General Assembly.
 He also served as Thailand's foreign minister from 1952 to 1957 and again in 1958.

 Language

 Prince Wan's expertise in languages ranged from English and Pali to Sanskrit.
-He coined Thai words from English which are in use today.
+He coined Thai words from English that are in use today.
 They include prachathipatai (democracy), ratthathammanoon (constitution), thanakarn (bank), and songkram (war).
 His proficiency in languages led to his being made president of the Royal Society of Thailand, the national arbiter of the Thai language.
 Prince Wan won many academic honours and is regarded as one of the founding fathers of philological textual criticism in Thailand.